 Social media and online apps now seem to dominate the way by which individuals hook up with one another for dating, romance, and/or casual sex — gay, straight, or whatever.
 But this new technological convenience comes with its own new causes for concern.

-Just this month, a UK court convicted London chef Stephen Port, 41, of multiple rapes and murders.
+Just recently, a UK court convicted London chef Stephen Port, 41, of multiple rapes and murders.
 Port used the gay hookup app Grindr to lure young men to his apartment where he drugged them with GHB and sexually assaulted them.
 He also killed four of his victims, then dismembered their bodies and dumped the parts around a nearby graveyard.

 Grindr and other apps such as Jack’d have figured similarly in unrelated tragedies, such as a Sussex teen fatally stabbing a 52-year-old government tax advisor in the man’s home, the execution-style shooting of two men in Seattle, a Philadelphia man getting beaten to death in an alley, and three youths in Michigan choking an elderly resident to death inside his senior-living complex.